boazbk/crypto/lec_05_prf-from-prg.md

 2. Every function $f_s$ is a permutation of $\{0,1\}^\ell$ (i.e., a one to one and onto map). \
 3. There is an efficient algorithm that on input $s,y$ returns $f_s^{-1}(y)$.
 >
-The parameter $n$ is known as the _key length_ of the pseudorandom permuation collection and the parameter  $\ell=\ell(n)$ is known as the  _input length_ or _block length_.
+The parameter $n$ is known as the _key length_ of the pseudorandom permutation collection and the parameter  $\ell=\ell(n)$ is known as the  _input length_ or _block length_.
 Often, $\ell=n$ and so in most cases you can safely ignore this distinction.

 > # { .pause }
 At first look [PRPdef](){.ref} might seem not to make sense, since on one hand it requires the map $x \mapsto f_s(x)$ to be a permutation, but on the other hand it can be shown that with high probability a random map $H:\{0,1\}^\ell \rightarrow \{0,1\}^\ell$ will _not_ be a permutation.
 How can then such a collection be pseudorandom?
-The key insight is that while a random map might not be a permutation,  it is not possible to distinguish with a polynomial number of queries between a black box that computes a random function and a black box that computes a random permuation.
+The key insight is that while a random map might not be a permutation,  it is not possible to distinguish with a polynomial number of queries between a black box that computes a random function and a black box that computes a random permutation.
 Understanding why this is the case, and why this means that [PRPdef](){.ref} is reasonable, is crucial to getting intuition to this notion, and so I suggest you pause now and make sure you understand these points.

 As usual with a new concept, we want to know whether it is possible to achieve and is useful.
 The former is established by the following theorem: